shizuiixui/shizuiixui/README.md

 ##  About me:

 Hi!
-I am **Kyran Gabriel E. Josafat**, an **aspiring ui/ux designer & mobile developer**.
+I am **Kyran Gabriel E. Josafat**, an **Aspiring UI/UX Designer & Full Stack Mobile Developer**.
 I am constantly exploring new ideas, improving user experiences, and learning new technologies to sharpen my skills, while creating projects that make technology more helpful and enjoyable to use.
 I aim to create apps that not only work well but also bring people simple joy and convenience.

 ###  What I'm Working On
 - Building Mobile Apps using Flutter